 - Risk assessments should be shared with accompanying staff and with pupils as appropriate.
 This includes contingency plans. - Visit leaders remain in charge throughout the visit.
 Duty of Care cannot be delegated to 3rd parties. - Leaders should challenge provider staff if they feel that an activity is too hazardous, not delivered at an appropriate level etc. Actions may include amending the activity or ceasing it.

-Generic Risk Assessments are available from the EVC and or available on the schools shared drive.
+Generic Risk Assessments are available from the EVC.

 Charging for Visits